THUNLP-MT/MT-Reading-List/README.md

 <h3 id="fairness_and_diversity">Fairness and Diversity</h3>

 * Hayahide Yamagishi, Shin Kanouchi, Takayuki Sato, and Mamoru Komachi.
 2016.
 [Controlling the Voice of a Sentence in Japanese-to-English Neural Machine Translation](http://www.aclweb.org/anthology/W16-4620).
 In *Proceedings of the 3rd Workshop on Asian Translation*.
 * Rico Sennrich, Barry Haddow and Alexandra Birch.
 2016.
 [Controlling Politeness in Neural Machine Translation via Side Constraints](http://aclweb.org/anthology/N16-1005).
 In *Proceedings of NAACL 2016*.
+* Xing Niu, Marianna Martindale, and Marine Carpuat.
+2017.
+[A Study of Style in Machine Translation: Controlling the Formality of Machine Translation Output](http://aclweb.org/anthology/D17-1299).
+In *Proceedings of EMNLP 2016*.
+* Ella Rabinovich, Raj Nath Patel, Shachar Mirkin, Lucia Specia, and Shuly Wintner.
+2017.
+[Personalized Machine Translation: Preserving Original Author Traits](http://aclweb.org/anthology/E17-1101).
+In *Proceedings of EACL 2017*.
 * Myle Ott, Michael Auli, David Grangier, and Marc'Aurelio Ranzato.
 2018.
 [Analyzing Uncertainty in Neural Machine Translation](https://arxiv.org/pdf/1803.00047).
 In *Proceedings of ICML 2018*.
 * Paul Michel and Graham Neubig.
 2018.
 [Extreme Adaptation for Personalized Neural Machine Translation](http://www.aclweb.org/anthology/P18-2050).
 In *Proceedings of ACL 2018*.
 * Philip Schulz, Wilker Aziz, and Trevor Cohn.
 2018.
 [A Stochastic Decoder for Neural Machine Translation](http://aclweb.org/anthology/P18-1115).
 In *Proceedings of ACL 2018*.